Skip to content

 Does that mean it’s only for hardcore athletes?
 Not at all.
 Research also indicates that consuming creatine while carb-loading can maximize glycogen levels.
 Glycogen is the primary fuel source utilized during endurance exercise, and increasing it may help you climb, walk, swim and ride longer.

-Creatine also promotes the growth of new muscle fibers, while raising levels of insulin-like growth factor (IGF-1).
+Creatine also promotes the growth of new muscle fibres, while raising levels of insulin-like growth factor (IGF-1).
 IGF-1 increases lean mass and protein synthesis, improving body composition and tissue repair.

 Furthermore, creatine supplementation can provide a relatively quick (albeit, superficial) boost to muscle size via cell volumization—in other words, by increasing water content.